yumikohey/EarningReport/README.md

 Earning Report is a web app that shows you how releases of equities' earnings affected their stock pricing.
 Even Yahoo!
 Finance or TD Ameritrade doesn't come with such fancy services, so I decided to build one for the public to use.

 As an options trader, it's very important to know how much percentage changes after earning report released on a specific equity.
-It helps them construct the option trading strategies.
+It helps options traders construct the option trading strategies.

 # Stretch Goals